 No matter what else they say:

-Retailer's want to make sales.
+Retailers want to make sales.
 So regardless of whether you buy online or in person, you'll always have to contend with marketing messages.

-In person, you'll want to apply a healthy level of suspicion to anything a salesman tells you.
+In person, you will want to apply a healthy level of suspicion to anything a salesman tells you.
 And we highly recommend asking for a catalog so you can see for yourself what the manufacturer has to say about any items you're interested in.
 If the information you are looking for is not in the catalog, buyer beware.

 If you want to buy leather furniture online, you want to make sure that any distributors you consider buying from are completely transparent.
-The more information they provide, the more you can trust them.
+The more factual information they provide, the more you can trust them.

-Kind in mind, unscrupulous sales and marketing take advantage of potential customers by keeping them in the dark.
+Keep in mind, unscrupulous sales and marketing take advantage of potential customers by keeping them in the dark.

 - Keep what you've learned about the leather furniture industry in mind while you